dshil/gometer/README.md

 `gometer` is a small library for your application's metrics.

+Firstly, the main goal of `gometer` is to represent key-value metrics in some format.
+Later these formatted metrics can be used by other services (e.g. Zabbix).

 ## Installation

 Install [Go](https://golang.org/) and run:

     go get -v github.com/dshil/gometer

+## Documentation

+Documentation is available on [GoDoc](https://godoc.org/github.com/dshil/gometer).

 ## Quick start